-This powerful imaging technique, which allows investigators to effectively see optical images of tissue structures several millimeters below the surface of opaque tissue, was reported as a noninvasive technique by Motamedi and coworkers at the University of

-Texas Medical Branch in Galveston.
-It operates by measuring changes in the scattering of light, usually near-infrared wavelengths, as a function of depth.
+This powerful imaging technique, which allows investigators to effectively see optical images of tissue structures several millimeters below the surface of opaque tissue, was reported as a noninvasive technique by Motamedi and coworkers at the University of Texas Medical Branch in Galveston.
+It operates by measuring changes in the scattering of light, usually at near-infrared wavelengths, as a function of depth.

-It was extensively explored by GlucoLight in Bethlehem, PA, under a license agreement from the University of Texas.
+This technique was extensively explored by GlucoLight in Bethlehem, PA, under a license agreement from the University of Texas.
 A number of intriguing patents and publications appeared with descriptions of how the technique could allow determination of glucose by detecting changes in the scattering coefficient of tissue at varying depths.
 It was speculated in one publication that the observed changes in scattering were the result of glucose molecules reversibly attaching to tissue proteins the same way they attach to hemoglobin and other proteins in blood.
-This approach seemed to hold great promise, not only for measuring glucose but also for its ability to elucidate some of the fundamental limitations encountered by near-infrared spectroscopy, but the company became a victim to the funding "drought" that accompanied the 2008 recession and has passed from existence.
-GlucoLight patents are now owned by GLT Acquisition Corp, in Irvine, CA, the same company that also owns patents formerly issued to Sensys and many patents originally issued to the Masimo subsidiary Cercacor.
+The approach seemed to hold great promise, not only for measuring glucose but also for its ability to elucidate some of the fundamental limitations encountered by near-infrared spectroscopy, but the company became a victim to the funding "drought" that accompanied the 2008 recession and has passed from existence.
+GlucoLight's patents are now owned by GLT Acquisition Corp, in Irvine, CA, the same company that also owns patents formerly issued to Sensys and which brought these patents to the Masimo subsidiary Cercacor.
+A patent application by Cercacor in 2021 (US 2021/0113121 Al) describes possibly the greatest number of noninvasive sensors ever combined: an optical coherence tomography (OCT) device, a spectrometer (for example, a Raman spectrometer), a plethysmograph sensor such as a pulse oximetry device (for example, a near infrared (NIR), reflectance and/or transmittance device, a pressure sensor, an electrocardiogram sensor, a bioimpedance sensor, or acoustic sensor, among others.
+A similar but slightly less complex patent (US 11,026,604 B2) directed to "harmonizing" multiple measurements issued to Cercacor the same year.